lucthienphong1120/graphics.h/README.md

 git clone https://github.com/lucthienphong1120/graphics.h
 ```

-Run `setup.exe` with administrator permission. this will automatic setup the library
+Run `setup.exe` with administrator permission, this will automatic setup the library

 # How to use